zaphosting/docs/docs/contribution-guides.md

 Please keep in mind that some Docusaurus-specific elements such as admonitions (tags like `:::note`, `:::tip` etc.) may not show up correctly when previewing through GitHub.
 This is because they aren't part of traditional Markdown, however, they will display correctly during local testing and production.
 :::

-Please refer to the [ZAP Guides Guidelines](contribution-guides-guidelines.md) for everything regarding Markdown, structure, terminology and more.
+Please refer to the [Guidelines](contribution-guides-guidelines.md) for everything regarding Markdown, structure, terminology and more.

 Once you have performed your changes, use the **Commit changes...** button which will display a prompt.